 East German Implosion

 My immigrant ancestor from Germany, John Siegling, came to Charleston, South Carolina, in about 1818.
 Not more than a year after his arrival, he opened a music shop for instruments and supplies.
 How he—a foreigner—could do that so quickly amazes me.
 Where did he get his start-up capital?
 Why not start his career under the tutelage of an established shop-owner first, or find a partner to shoulder the responsibilities?
 He obviously had an outlier grade of self-confidence to start his own business and make it succeed as well as it did.
-Native Americans cannot discount the entrepreneurial energy that immigrants bring to America.
+Americans cannot discount the entrepreneurial energy that immigrants bring to America.